Ten-second balance test could predict when you’ll die

 Scientists say the inability to stand unsupported on one leg for 10 seconds is linked to an 84 per cent greater risk of death from any cause, adjusting for age, sex, and underlying conditions.

-The findings are also in line with observations made in a 2014 study, published in the journal Stroke, which found that an inability to balance on one leg for 20 seconds or longer is linked to an increased risk of small blood vessel damage in the brain, and a reduced ability to comprehend ideas.
+The findings are also in line with observations made in a 2014 study, published in the International Journal of Stroke, which found that an inability to balance on one leg for 20 seconds or longer is linked to an increased risk of small blood vessel damage in the brain, and a reduced ability to comprehend ideas.

 Research has also found that standing on each leg for about a minute three times a day can help improve hip bone mineral density.